7 for 7 by 7:30

 highway to go home.
 After all, it was

-only like 40 miles or less from where we harvested the elk to Norman ’s house in Rock Springs !
+only like 40 miles or less from where we harvested the elk to Norman Rock Springs

 I Make Some Extra Money